swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-44-trigger-drift-alerts-with-the-cicd-workflow.md

 * Add a step that creates the `drift-alert` label if it does not exist yet.
   `gh issue create --label` fails when the label is missing, so the workflow creates it idempotently before the alert step.
-* Add the existing step that runs `src/drift_alert.py`.
+* Add a step that runs `src/drift_alert.py`.
 The script uses the pre-installed `gh` CLI to open a GitHub issue when drift exceeds a threshold, and it skips creation if an open drift-alert issue already exists.

 ```yaml title=".github/workflows/monitor.yaml" hl_lines="13-15 48-59"
 name: Monitor drift